yy502/laserpecker/README.md

 The stand folds up and fits into the carry case nicely.
 It does not have built-in battery.
 You will need one USB C cable to feed power to it; and it relays the power to the engraver via another short USB C cable.
 Both cables come along with the stand.

+This stand can raise the engraver up to 29cm away from the base, meaning it can engrave objects up to 9cm thick, which covers most objects you want to engrave on.
+In case you want to engrave on very large objects, or engrave at certain angle, use the tripod that came with the engraver.

 I have put a carbon-fibre sticker onto the base, and engraved a 100mm x 100mm grid over it to assist alignment of target objects.
 The grid is done via Gcode.
 I actually has 3 designs of the grids in Gcode files which can be found here: [yy502/inkscape-laserpecker/](https://github.com/yy502/inkscape-laserpecker/) in `misc` directory.

 <img src="images/es01.jpg" height="200px"><img src="images/es02.jpg" height="200px"><img src="images/es03.jpg" height="200px"><img src="images/es04.jpg" height="200px">